AzureSQLDB/redis-azure-ai-demo/data/README.md

     DB_NAME = ''
     ```

-1. Using the password you gave to aiuser, fill in the next values for DB_USERNAME and DB_PASSWORD and save the .env file:
+1. Using the password you gave to aiuser, fill in the next values for DB_USERNAME (aiuser will be the value here) and DB_PASSWORD and save the .env file:

     ```BASH
     DB_USERNAME = ''